-His sauce, and the sauce that you will find in all Dukes restaurants, is what some refer to as the “Orangeburg Sweet” sauce.
-Tony Kittrell, who runs the Dukes Barbecue on Whitman Street in Orangeburg, calls it: “Rust Gravy.”
+His sauce, and the type of sauce that you will find in all Dukes restaurants, is what some refer to as “Orangeburg Sweet” sauce.
+Tony Kittrell, who formerly ran the Dukes Barbecue on Whitman Street in Orangeburg, calls it: “Rust Gravy.”

 Michael Ott, who originally grew up in Orangeburg County, the heart of Dukes BBQ country, provided us with this recipe.

 “You can post the mustard sauce recipe because it really is my version.
 None of my recipes are from Dukes.
 They are not going to tell anyone — including family members — their recipes,” Michael said.